 Where do I find the abandoned call metrics?

-- Head to your 'Live Dashboard' page inside your Freshcaller account.
+- Log in to your Freshcaller account.

-'Abandoned' calls filter applied.
+- Click on the Abandoned call number to see more details in the Call Metrics section with the Abandoned calls filter applied.
 You can look at all the calls that were abandoned on a particular day.

 What are the different types of abandoned calls tracked by Freshcaller?
 How can you reduce them?